 - Send encouraging letters or emails.
 Keep the letters focused on camp and not on things that are happening at home.
 Especially avoid writing about an event he or she would have liked to have attended, saying how much he or she is missed, or writing that “the dog misses you.”

-- Give information to your child’s counselor beforehand about what works for your son or daughter.
+- Give information to your child’s cabin leader beforehand about what works for your child.

 - Don’t linger at camp too long on opening day.
 Staying too long just delays the transition to new surroundings and can add to your child’s anxiety level.

 - Help your child understand the policy concerning phone calls (i.e. campers do not make calls home) prior to camp so he or she will not be expecting to hear from you.